 There are several drop-in R12-equivalent gases which are legal and easily obtainable.
 We use RS24, also known as Isceon MO49 or R413.
-It’s 50% more expensive than R134a but the actual cost per charge goes from around £11 to £17.
+It’s currently (at 2019) much the same price as R134a.

 Most garages and aircon specialists will claim that you must convert to R134a if you have an older R12 system.
 This is untrue!